 If there is one drink that represents Japan, it is sake.
-And as this is its origin, there is no better place to taste Sake than Japan.
+And as sake originated from here, there is no better place to taste Sake than Japan.
 So while you’re in Japan, why not pick an entire town that brews sake?
 This is Saijo Sake, the Japanese sake brewery town.
 You’ll find Saijo close to Hiroshima, easily reachable by JR Train, and wonderfully easy to visit.
 Here’s everything you need to know about tasting sake in Saijo and Japan!
-We’ve also included how you can buy sake at home and how best to taste sake so you can enjoy sake tasting from your home.
+We’ve also included how you can buy sake at home and how best to taste sake, so you can enjoy sake tasting from your home.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER